jundalisay/superb/content/en/research/socrates/simple-republic/book-5/chapter-1.md

 {{< /r >}}

 {{< l a="Socrates" >}}
 They should.

-We were saying that the parents should be in the prime of life.
-The prime of life is a period of about 20 years in a woman's life and 30 in a man's.
-A woman at 25 years may begin to bear children to the State, and continue to bear them until 40.
-A man may begin at 25, when he has passed the point at which the pulse of life beats quickest, and continue to beget children until he be 55.
+The parents should be in the prime of life.
+The prime of life is about 20 years in a woman's life and 30 in a man's.

+- A woman at 25 years may begin to bear children to the State, and continue to bear them until 40.
+- A man may begin at 25, when he has passed the point at which the pulse of life beats quickest, and continue to beget children until he be 55.
 {{< /l >}}